Man armed with AR-15 stops attack by neighbor in Oswego

-OSWEGO, Ill. -- A man armed with an AR-15 rifle stopped an attack by one of his neighbors and held him until police arrived.
+OSWEGO, Ill. -- A man armed with an AR-15 rifle helped stop a knife attack during an argument in Oswego.

-It happened Monday at an apartment building on Harbor Drive in Oswego Township.
+It happened on Monday at an apartment building on Harbor Drive.

 Police say it all began when someone with a knife attacked another person during an argument.